alljoyn/extras-webdocs/docs/learn/base-services/notification/index.md

 Notifications allows for attributes to be specified.
 This gives the notification an extra dimension beyond just text.
 Most common attributes are audio and image.
 The attribute can either be specified as a URL or as an AllJoyn object path.
-If the URL is provdied, the consumer can optionally fetch the audio and/or image via the specified URL and render it locally as appropriate.
-If the object path is provided, the consumer can optionally
+If the URL is provided, the consumer can optionally fetch the audio and/or image via the specified URL and render it locally as appropriate.

 ### Control Panel Object Path

 A special attribute is the control panel object path.
 The producer fills out this attribute to provide extra direction to the consumer.
-When the consumer receives this notificaiton, if it supports control panel, it is encouraged to fetch the control panel at the object path and render it to the user.
+When the consumer receives this notificaiton, if it supports the Control Panel service, it is encouraged to fetch the control panel at the object path and render it to the user.
 Typically this is done to allow the consumer to perform an action associated with a notification.